The Interactions of Sex Hormones with Sex Hormone-Binding Globulin and Relevance for Transfeminine Hormone Therapy

 There is only a single sex hormone binding site per molecule of SHBG (Moore & Bulbrook, 1988), whereas albumin has six binding sites for different substrates (Pardridge, 1988).
 Androgens and estradiol have high affinity for SHBG (nM) and low affinity for albumin (μM) (Moore & Bulbrook, 1988; Hammond, 2016).
 However, albumin levels are several orders of magnitude higher than SHBG levels (μM vs. nM), so this serves to balance out the fractions of sex hormone bound to each protein (Hammond, 2016).
 Androgens have higher affinities for SHBG than do estradiol or other estrogens.
 Estradiol has only about 10 to 20% of the affinity of dihydrotestosterone (DHT) and 33 to 50% of the affinity of testosterone for SHBG (Anderson, 1974; Ojasoo & Raynaud, 1978; Pugeat, Dunn, Nisula, 1981).
 As such, testosterone and DHT bind more strongly to SHBG than does estradiol.

 The vast majority of sex hormone content in the blood is bound to plasma proteins; at any given time more than 97% of the testosterone, estradiol, and progesterone in the blood is plasma protein-bound (Strauss & FitzGerald, 2019).
 The fraction of sex hormone that isn’t bound to plasma proteins is known as the free or unbound fraction.
 This is the fraction that is available for diffusion into cells and hence is considered to be biologically active (Hammond, 2016).
 Total levels refer to both free/unbound and bound hormone.
 Bioavailable levels include both albumin-bound and free hormone levels.
 Due to their relatively weak affinity for albumin, sex hormones bound to albumin may to some extent be biologically active—hence the “bioavailable” descriptor (Nguyen et al., 2008).
-However, more research is needed.
+However, more research is needed to fully elucidate the biological activity of albumin-bound sex hormone fractions.

 The relative calculated free and bound percentages of estradiol, testosterone, and DHT to albumin, SHBG, and another plasma protein known as corticosteroid-binding globulin (CBG) (only binds small fractions of the androgens and has no binding to estradiol) are shown in the table below.